Updated: Sep 8

-Over the last year Sangeetha called us hundreds of times.
+Over the last year, Sangeetha called us hundreds of times.
 “I am coming in a week to work for Ruhamah, can you find me a house?
 Catherine Raja spoke patiently with her every time.
-“Sangetha, if you come back you are welcome, but we will not arrange a house for you.
-You can stay for free at Saras Trust (a local government funded hostel) until you save enough money to rent a small house for yourself.”
+“Sangeetha, if you come back you are welcome, but we will not arrange a house for you.
+You can stay for free at Saras Trust (a local government-funded hostel) until you save enough money to rent a small house for yourself.”

-Finally, a couple weeks ago she did it.
+Finally, a couple of weeks ago, she did it.
 Placing her children in boarding schools, she boarded a bus in Andhra Pradesh and traveled to Ooty.
 She moved into Saras Trust on Friday.
 On Saturday she came to horse therapy.
 On Sunday she started crying in the hostel, saying she missed her children too much to stay in Ooty.
-On Monday, she was still upset, but started the day working at Ruhamah Designs.
+On Monday, she was still upset but started the day working at Ruhamah Designs.
 As the hours passed she became more frantic to leave.

 Our social workers spent hours that day counseling Sangeetha to give it a little more time.
 We encouraged her to bring her children to Ooty.
 By noon Raj began calling.
 He demanded that we send her home immediately.
 It became clear that he thought we had given her money.